-The smoother the presentation looks like, the more practicing it required.
+The smoother the presentation looks, the more practice it required.
 Steve Jobs rehearsed for hours, even days to deliver his speech.
 You need to rehearse the presentation to the extent that you won’t need the notes.

-When Steve Jobs introduced the first iPod, he did not emphasise its 5GB storage and small weight, instead he constantly showed that it can fit into his pocket.
-He did it because he wanted the audience to understand its tiny size, not how much are the product technical measurements.
+When Steve Jobs introduced the first iPod, he did not emphasize its 5GB storage and small weight, instead, he constantly showed that it can fit into his pocket.
+He did it because he wanted the audience to understand its tiny size, not how much are the product’s technical measurements.

 Make your slides as simple as possible and try to present only one topic per slide.
 Show the slide for 10-15 seconds before you start talking about it.

-Constantly remind them that for questions they can use an event app, for instance like mobile event app Worksup, where you choose the most upvoted questions and later answer them in front of your public.
+Constantly remind your audience that for questions they can use an event app, for instance like mobile event app Worksup, where you choose the most upvoted questions and later answer them in front of your public.

-If you have a large audience in front of you, use live polls to get the opinion from every one of them and make them feel a part of your story.
+If you are a speaker and have a large audience in front of you, use live polls to get the opinion from every one of them and make them feel a part of your story.